-Here are some handy tips to follow.
-Whether you're walking 7km or 65km, and whether you're spreading your walk across the entire 9 days or smashing it out at once, the following tips will help you stay on track to safely reach your goal.
+Whether you're walking 7km, 21km, 42km or 65km, the following tips will help you stay on track to safely reach your goal.

 Know your limits

 Prepare for all types of conditions.
-If you're walking for a long amount of time the weather could go from rainy to very hot and your preparedness will have a huge impact on your ability to finish your goal.
-Consider getting quick-drying walking gear, sunglasses, rain gear, sunscreen etc. It can get very hot this time of year, so be sure to stay well hydrated and protected from the sun.
+If you're walking for a long time the weather could go from rainy to very hot and your preparedness will have a huge impact on your ability to finish your goal.
+Consider getting some quick-drying walking gear, sunglasses, rain gear, sunscreen etc. It can get very hot this time of year, so be sure to stay well-hydrated and protected from the sun.

-If you walk the full 65k in one go, it is likely you will burn off 3000 – 4000 calories during the course of the day.
+If you walk the full 65km, it is likely you will burn off 3000 – 4000 calories during the course of the day.
 Eat well and snack often, irrespective of the distance you're walking.
-Eat a healthy balanced meal before you begin, and bring along low fat, high carb, and medium protein snacks– trail mix, muesli bars, nuts and bananas are good options for maintaining energy.
-Arrange for your check in buddy to meet you partway through your walk with a meal.
-It’s better to have access to too much food than too little.
+Eat a healthy balanced meal before you begin, and bring along low-fat, high-carb, and medium-protein snacks– trail mix, muesli bars, nuts and bananas are good options for maintaining energy.

 Take a Break

 Bring wipes, plasters, antibacterial gel, and extra pair of socks.

 Freshening up can be very psychologically uplifting.
 Sit down, but not for too long.
 Keep your muscles warm to avoid injury.